vasyas/redux-entity-store/README.md

 npm run start:server
 ```

-Then in a different terminal start frontend part
+Then in a different terminal start front-end part

 ```
 npm run start